BG chief welcomes $70 billion Shell offer with 'mixed emotions'

-SINGAPORE ExxonMobil said on Wednesday it is in talks to buy a refining-petrochemical complex in Singapore that could boost its fuel and chemical production in Asia.

-LONDON BG BG.L Chief Executive Helge Lund on Tuesday welcomed with "mixed emotions" Royal Dutch Shell's (RDSa.L) $70 billion takeover bid, which came only two months after he took office.
+LONDON BG BG.L Chief Executive Helge Lund on Tuesday welcomed with "mixed emotions" Royal Dutch Shell's (RDSa.L) $70 billion (£46.1 billion) takeover bid, which came only two months after he took office.

 "This is a strong deal for our shareholders," he said.